Purchase Order Terms and Conditions

 13.3 Buyer reserves the right to change/add/modify any information contained herein at its sole discretion and without prior notification.

 14.1 Seller shall keep confidential and otherwise protect from disclosure all information and property obtained from Buyer in connection with this Order and identified as confidential or proprietary.
 Unless otherwise expressly authorized herein or by Buyer, Seller shall use such information and property, and the features thereof, only in the performance and for the purpose of this Order.
 Upon Buyer’s request, and in any event upon the completion, termination or cancellation of this Order, Seller shall return all such information and property to Buyer or make such other disposition thereof as is directed by Buyer.
 Seller shall not sell or dispose of as scrap or otherwise any completed or partially completed or defective proprietary property before receiving written authorization from Buyer and before rendering such property unsuitable for use.
 In all lower tier subcontracts and purchase orders issued by Seller and involving subcontractor receipt of such information or property, Seller shall provide to Buyer the same rights and protections as contained in this Paragraph.
 Any and all of the Seller’s officers, employees or agents who require unescorted access within Buyer’s secured perimeter, must submit to and successfully pass a Security/Background check prior to being granted unescorted access.
 The Seller will be responsible for collecting, verifying and maintaining the background information on its employees.
+The Seller shall also be responsible to ensure its employees are aware of their contribution to product or service conformity; product safety and the importance of ethical behavior as stated per clause AS9100D 8.4.3 (m).
 The Security/Background check procedures will be provided by Buyer as applicable and/or upon request.
-Seller shall sign a non-disclosure agreement with Buyer within thirty (30) days of Buyer’s request.
+Seller shall sign a non- disclosure agreement with Buyer within thirty (30) days of Buyer’s request.
 Buyer shall have title to any portion of the work prepared and developed by Seller, either alone or jointly with Buyer, which Buyer has paid for under this Order.

 16.1 This Order sets forth the entire agreement and supersedes any and all other agreements, understanding and communications between Buyer and Seller related to the subject matter of this Order.
 No amendment or modification of this Order shall be binding upon Buyer unless set forth in a written instrument signed by Buyer.
 The rights and remedies afforded to Buyer or Customers pursuant to any provision of this Order are in addition to any other rights and remedies afforded by any other provision of this Order, by law, or otherwise.
 Notwithstanding anything to the contrary contained herein, if this Order has been issued pursuant to an existing contract or Purchase Agreement between Buyer and Seller, the terms and conditions of the Contract or Purchase Agreement take precedence and supersede this Order to the extent they may conflict.